 I just wore it for a day of downhill skiing in Colorado in heavy snow all day long.
 As you can see from this photo, the wet snow just beaded on top of my jacket.
 Every layer underneath was dry:

-I’ve worn it cross country skiing and snowshoeing in our Minnesota winters…and hiking in the mountains out west.
+It’s now my go-to shell for cross country skiing and snowshoeing in our Minnesota winters…and hiking in the mountains out west.
 The way it cuts the wind is amazing.

 The arms and shoulders allow for generous movement, with or without the pit zips zipped.